Major Upgrades

 Follow this guide when upgrading your Cloud project to a new major version of Umbraco CMS.

-Are you using any custom packages or code on your Umbraco Cloud project?
+Are you using custom packages or code on your Umbraco Cloud project?

-You need to ensure that any packages you use are available in the latest version of Umbraco.
-You must also ensure your custom code is valid with the new .NET Framework version.
+Make sure any packages you use are compatible with the latest version of Umbraco.
+Additionally, confirm that your custom code works with the updated .NET version.

 Breaking Changes